Skip to content

 An example will make this clearer:

-Example using symmetry:named()
+Example using orbit:named()

 local sym = cd'bc3'